nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_payment-billing.md

 #### Update an eBill email address

 Once a subscription has been enrolled into eBill, the corresponding email address can be updated in the **status details** section.
-Select the field in the eBill row and enter a new email address.
+Select the pencil icon the eBill row and enter a new email address.
 Any change will occur in real-time.

 #### Unenroll from an eBill